HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 Follow the following instruction to run the tutorial.
 The symbol '~>' is the prompt, do not type it.

+The cxsom-builder-example-003-001-experiment.cpp shows the architecture definition.
+The makefile used here is also an example, as the *.py files.

 ## Description